Taos, New Mexico, USA travel guide

 • Layered clothing for varying temperatures, as mountain weather can change quickly.

-• Sturdy hiking boots with good ankle support for trails and exploring the Pueblo.
+• Sturdy hiking boots with good ankle support for trails like Wheeler Peak or the West Rim.

-• Reusable water bottle to stay hydrated at altitude.
+• Reusable water bottle to stay hydrated at elevation; tap water is safe to drink.

 Money-Saving Tips